-If we so much as squeaked during practice, our music teacher compelled us to drink a cup of ‘Salabat’ before any choir performance when we were in high school!
-Yes, the Filipino ginger tea, brewed slowly and with hints of citrusy calamansi, the Filipino lime was not just the cure-all for all colds, coughs, upset stomachs, nausea or other ailments.
+If we so much as squeaked during practice, our music teacher compelled us to drink a cup of Ginger Tea- Filipino Salabat before any choir performance when we were in high school.
+This ginger tea, brewed slowly and with hints of citrusy calamansi, the Filipino lime was not just the cure-all for all colds, coughs, upset stomachs, nausea or other ailments.
 It was also good for our vocal chords, according to Sister Consuelo, our music teacher.
 If we sang badly during music practice, she reminded us to “go ask your mother to make you ‘salabat’” when we got home from school.
 Whether it was from the boost of a spicy hot drink, or the mellow effects of citrus combined with sugary sweetness, this was the drink that healed our spirits, and warmed our souls.
 The Salabat was and is a cure-all that never fails.

 So on this cold winter day, I sipped a cup of hot, steaming Salabat, the Filipino ginger tea.
 I let the bold, spicy flavor soothe my throat.
 I let it all settle in my system, inhaled the sweet-spicy gingery aromas from the steam in my cup.
-And I knew I felt better and refreshed already.
-Oh yes, I could belt out an aria easily after the Salabat kicked in.
-Thank you, Sister Consuelo for that lesson!
+I felt better and refreshed already.

-- fresh ginger - 1/2 cup, peeled, sliced in 1-inch matchsticks
+- 1/2 cup fresh ginger peeled, sliced in 1-inch thin slices

-- Honey Ridge Farms Lemon Honey Creme - 2 Tablespoons
+- 2 Tablespoons Honey Ridge Farms Lemon Honey Creme or use any kind of honey

 - If desired, press the fruits through a large sieve and add the liquid to the ginger tea.
 Pour the tea in a large teapot.
-Serve with a few tablespoons of the Honey Ridge Farms Lemon Honey Creme mixed in the teapot.
+Serve with a few tablespoons of honey.

-- Substitution: if honey is not available, the traditional ingredient to sweeten this ginger tea is brown sugar.
-Add about 2 tablespoons brown sugar to the pot and let it boil with the ginger brew.
+- If honey is not available, the traditional ingredient to sweeten this ginger tea is brown sugar.
+Add about 2 tablespoons brown sugar to the pot and let it boil with the ginger